Jennifer Tilly: Early life, family and education

-Tilly was born Jennifer Ellen Chan on September 16, 1958, in Harbor City, Los Angeles, California.
-She was one of four children born to Harry Chan, a used car salesman of Chinese descent, and Patricia (née Tilly), a Canadian schoolteacher and former stage actress of Irish and Native American ancestry.
-She has an older brother, Steve, and two younger sisters, actress and writer Meg and Rebecca, an artist.
+Tilly was born Jennifer Ellen Chan on September 16, 1958, in Harbor City, Los Angeles, California, the second of four children born to Harry Chan, a used car salesman, and Patricia (née Tilly), a schoolteacher and former stage actress.
+Tilly's father was Chinese American, while her Canadian mother was of Irish, Finnish, and Native American ancestry.
+She has an older brother, Steve, and two younger sisters: actress and writer Meg, and Rebecca, an artist.

-Following her parents' divorce when she was five years old, Tilly was raised by her mother and stepfather, John Ward, on rural Texada Island in British Columbia.
-According to her sister Meg, Ward was a sadistic pedophile; although sister Rebecca agreed, Jennifer did not comment on the issue.
+Following her parents' divorce when she was five years old, Tilly was raised by her mother and stepfather, John Ward, on rural Texada Island in her mother's native British Columbia.
+According to her sister Meg, Ward was a sadistic pedophile; although sister Rebecca agreed with this characterization, Jennifer did not comment on the issue.
 Her mother divorced again when Tilly was 16.
 The family then moved to Langford (a suburb of Victoria), where Tilly attended Belmont Secondary School and graduated from Esquimalt High School.

 During her high school years, she developed an interest in theater, which prompted her to actively participate in plays as an extra with the assistance of her mother.
 She earned a bachelor's degree in theater from Stephens College in Missouri.